 Either way, it got everybody hooked.
 With the yummy addition of crunchy Pecans, floral Honey and tangy Lemon Zest, this is the BEST carrot cake ever for me.
 And I can’t wait to make it again!

-The most important ingredient of this cake is obviously the Carrots.
+The most important ingredient of this Carrot Bread Loaf is obviously the Carrots.
 I used medium sized carrots and grated them very finely.

 The Spices are really important here too, and can easily be interchanged to your taste.
 I used Cinnamon, Ginger, Nutmeg and Star Anise.